okanbulut/eirm/README.md

 ### Example 1: Rasch model

-To set a baseline model, the Rasch model (i.e., fully descriptive model) can be estimated first:
+The Rasch model (i.e., a fully descriptive model) can be estimated using `eirm`.
+The following example shows how to estimate item *easines* parameters for the items in the verbal aggression data set (see `?VerbAgg` for further details).
+In the formula, "-1" removes the intercept from the model and yields parameter estimates for all items in the data set.
+With "1" (instead of "-1"), an intercept parameter representing the easiness of the first item and relative easiness parameters for the remaining items (i.e., distance from the easiness of the first item) would be estimated.

 ```R
 data("VerbAgg")